Guillotine: Germany

-In Germany, the guillotine is known as the Fallbeil ("falling hatchet") or Köpfsmaschine ("head [cutting] machine") and was used in various German states from the 19th century onwards, becoming the preferred method of execution in Napoleonic times in many parts of the country.
-The guillotine and the firing squad were the legal methods of execution during the era of the German Empire (1871–1918) and the Weimar Republic (1919–1933).
+In Germany, the guillotine is known as Fallbeil ("falling axe") or Köpfmaschine ("beheading machine") and was used in various German states from the 19th century onwards, becoming the preferred method of execution in Napoleonic times in many parts of the country.
+The guillotine, axe and the firing squad were the legal methods of execution during the era of the German Empire (1871–1918) and the subsequent Weimar Republic (1919–1933).

-The original German guillotines resembled the French Berger 1872 model, but they eventually evolved into sturdier and more efficient machines.
+The original German guillotines resembled the French Berger 1872 model, but they eventually evolved into sturdier and more effective machines.
 Built primarily of metal instead of wood, these new guillotines had heavier blades than their French predecessors and thus could use shorter uprights as well.
-Officials could also conduct multiple executions faster, thanks to a more efficient blade recovery system and the eventual removal of the tilting board (bascule).
+Officials could also conduct multiple executions faster, thanks to a more effective blade recovery system and the eventual removal of the tilting board (bascule).
 Those deemed likely to struggle were backed slowly into the device from behind a curtain to prevent them from seeing it prior to the execution.
 A metal screen covered the blade as well in order to conceal it from the sight of the condemned.